whaakman/azure-docs.nl-nl/articles/cdn/cdn-http2.md

 |Opera| 32|
 |Safari| 9|

-## <a name="enabling-http2-support-in-azure-cdn"></a>HTTP-/ 2-ondersteuning in Azure CDN inschakelen
+## <a name="enabling-http2-support-in-azure-cdn"></a>HTTP/2-ondersteuning in Azure CDN inschakelen

-HTTP-/ 2-ondersteuning is momenteel actief is voor alle Azure CDN-profielen.
-Er is geen verdere actie vereist van klanten.
+Ondersteuning voor HTTP/2 is momenteel actief is voor alle Azure CDN-profielen.
+Is geen verdere actie vereist van klanten.

 ## <a name="next-steps"></a>Volgende stappen